tomroper/React-Redux-Wordpress-Teekay-Culture-/README.md

 We also use a `<SearchPosts />` component to trigger the search overlay, similarly with the `<Filters />` component.

 #### App Load
-If the use doesnt specify a post to navigate to in the URL, then the app fetches the featured posts, post feed, and data for the search and filter functionality.
+If the user doesnt specify a post to navigate to in the URL, then the app fetches the featured posts, post feed, and data for the search and filter functionality.

 Once a user clicks to see a post, then the correct component is passed the post data object and initalised.

-Once a user clicks to closet the post they are on, we empty the post data object and present the post feed again.
+Once a user clicks to close the post, we empty the post data object and present the post feed again.
 We use Redux to pass and empty post data to the components, so that they a completley reusable.

 ## Challenges